mayouni/stzlib/libraries/stzlib/doc/narrations/stz-functions-alterforms-namedparams-narration.md

 Softanza’s focus on **Function Alternative Forms** and **Named Parameters** ensures that you don’t have to compromise between ease of writing and clarity for readers.
 Here’s how:

-- **Function Alternative Forms** empower you to write code in the way that feels most natural to you, without being constrained by rigid naming conventions.
+- **@FunctionAlternativeForms** empower you to write code in the way that feels most natural to you, without being constrained by rigid naming conventions.
-- **Named Parameters** add semantic richness, making your code as readable as a well-written sentence.
+- **@FunctionNamedParams** add semantic richness, making your code as readable as a well-written sentence.

 ## Conclusion

-Together, these features make Softanza thinking-oriented programming framework that adapts to your needs, whether you’re focused on rapid prototyping or long-term maintainability.
+Together, these features make Softanza such a thoughtful programming framework that adapts to your needs, whether you're focused on rapid prototyping or long-term maintainability.